HackYourFutureBelgium/home/students/individual-assignments.md

 Some weeks you will have individual projects, you will be expected to submit these for review by Friday of the week it was assigned.
 You won't need to create a new issue for the individual projects, you can simply include the project checklist directly in your individual issue.

-At the end of the week when you are ready to submit please add the `week-x` label to your issue, this is how coaches will be able to find your issue in the repository.
-After reviewing your project coaches will label your issue `week-x-reviewed`.
+At the end of the week when you are ready to submit please add the `project-x` label to your issue, this is how coaches will be able to find your issue in the repository.
+After reviewing your project coaches will label your issue `project-x-reviewed`.

 [TOP](#individual-assignments)